 3. Create less waste

-Creating less waste is a very broad resolution because waste comes from all different parts of our life.
-In 2023, I am striving create less waste all around.
-I am striving to create less food waste, less packaging waste, plastic waste, and to create less non-recyclable waste.
+Creating less waste is a very broad resolution because waste is created from all different parts of our life.
+In the coming year, I am striving for zero waste in my life.
+I am striving to create less food waste, packaging waste, and single-use plastic waste, and to create less non-recyclable waste.

 What type of waste would you like to focus on, or would you like to focus on creating less waste as a whole?